xypine/PB3D/README.md

 # PB3D
-PB3D is an attempt at simple 3D rendering on java
+PB3D is an attempt at simple 3D rendering on java, without 3D acceleration

 # Downloads (and) Binaries:
 See the releases tab, make sure you have java installed.